-The accidental release of marine debris in the offshore environment is subject to a number of laws and treaties.
+The discharge of marine debris in the offshore environment is subject to a number of laws and treaties.
 These laws and treaties include the Marine Debris Research, Prevention, and Reduction Act; the Marine Plastic Pollution Research and Control Act; and the MARPOL-Annex V treaty.
-Regulation and enforcement of these laws is conducted by a number of agencies, such as the Bureau of Safety and Environmental Enforcement (BSEE), U.S. Environmental Protection Agency (USEPA), NOAA, and USCG.
-Compliance with these laws and treaties would be required.
+Regulation and enforcement of these laws is conducted by a number of agencies, such as BSEE, USEPA, NOAA, and USCG.
+BOEM assumes compliance with these laws and treaties.

-Strikes are defined as a vessel or aircraft unintentionally hitting a resource or habitat, including entanglements, while collisions are defined as a vessel or aircraft unintentionally hitting another vessel, aircraft, or structure.
-BOEM issued Notice to Lessees and Operators (NTL) No. 2016-G01, "Vessel Strike Avoidance and Injured/Dead Protected Species Reporting," for oil and gas and sulphur leases in the GOM, which explains how operators must implement measures to minimize the risk of vessel strikes to protected species and to report observations of injured or dead protected species.
-This NTL was reissued on June 19, 2020, and as of March 13, 2020, BOEM has implemented the terms and conditions and reasonable and prudent measures of the 2020 NMFS Biological Opinion (BiOp), including Appendix C, "Gulf of Mexico Vessel Strike Avoidance and Injured/Dead Aquatic Protected Species Reporting Protocols," which has been applied in place of NTL No. 2016-G01 for lease sale stipulations and conditions of approval for permits, plans, and other authorizations approved by BOEM.
-Through consultation with NMFS and/or FWS, similar protective measures, best management practices, and protocols that have been developed through years of conventional energy operation consultations in the GOM and refined through BOEM's renewable energy program may be implemented for an OCS wind energy lease as required by the Endangered Species Act.
+Strikes are defined as a vessel or aircraft unintentionally hitting a resource or habitat, including entanglements.
+Collisions are defined as a vessel or aircraft unintentionally hitting another vessel, aircraft, or structure.
+BOEM issued Notice to Lessees and Operators (NTL) No. 2016-G01, "Vessel Strike Avoidance and Injured/Dead Protected Species Reporting," for oil and gas and sulphur leases in the GOM which explains how operators must implement measures to minimize the risk of vessel strikes to protected species and to report observations of injured or dead protected species.
+This NTL was reissued June 19, 2020 and as of March 13, 2020, BOEM has implemented the terms and conditions and reasonable and prudent measures of the 2020 NMFS Biological Opinion (BiOp), including Appendix C, "Gulf of Mexico Vessel Strike Avoidance and Injured/Dead Aquatic Protected Species Reporting Protocols," which has been applied in place of NTL No. 2016-G01 for lease sale stipulations and conditions of approval for permits, plans, and other authorizations approved by BOEM.
+Through consultation with NMFS and/or FWS, similar protective measures, best management practices, and protocols that have been developed through years of conventional energy operation consultations in the GOM and refined through BOEM's renewable energy program may be implemented for an OCS wind energy lease as required by the Endangered Species Act (ESA).
 These protective measures and best management practices, referred to as SOCs, are described in Appendix H and will be detailed in the Final Sale Notice.
 Risk of collisions is reduced through USCG Navigation Rules and Regulations, safety fairways, and traffic separation schemes for vessels transiting into and out of the ports of the GOM.
 BOEM anticipates that aerial surveys (if necessary) would not be conducted during periods of storm activity because the reduced visibility conditions would not meet visibility requirements for conducting the surveys; flying at low elevations would pose a safety risk during storms and times of low visibility.